Do you have coeliac disease and oddly find that you can’t tolerate gluten free beer?

 - naturally gluten free beer (not made from gluten grains)

-- gluten removed beer (known as gluten free beer in the UK).
+- gluten removed beer starting from barley or wheat mash (known as gluten free beer in the UK).

 All of the coeliacs reacted to a wheat control sample.
 Of those who reacted to a barley control sample, roughly half reacted to Traditional Beer and roughly a quarter of the barley reactors reacted to Gluten Removed Beer (what we call “Gluten Free”); none reacted to Naturally GF Beer!